Feminism of the 99%: Black feminism

-Socialist Feminism
+Socialist feminism

 Socialist feminism is feminism that focuses upon the interconnectivity of the patriarchy and capitalism.
-Feminism of the 99% frequently parallels with Socialist Feminism given their similar critical assessments of capitalism, and the role of domestic work and social reproduction theory.
+Feminism of the 99% frequently parallels with socialist feminism given their similar critical assessments of capitalism, and the role of domestic work and social reproduction theory.

-Angela Davis, as one of the keystone ideological sources of feminism for the 99%’s ideological perspective holds liberal feminism in contempt for its failure to address the concerns of women perceived to be betrayed by their class position: “If standards for feminism are created for those who have already ascended the economic hierarchies of feminism, how is this relevant to women at the bottom?”.
-In other words: Davis criticises liberal feminists for acting primarily in the interests of women privileged from race-based and class-based disadvantage.
+Angela Davis, as one of the keystone ideological sources of feminism for the 99%'s ideological perspective holds liberal feminism in contempt for its failure to address the concerns of women perceived to be betrayed by their class position: "If standards for feminism are created for those who have already ascended the economic hierarchies of feminism, how is this relevant to women at the bottom?".
+In other words, Davis criticises liberal feminists for acting primarily in the interests of women whose privilege insulates them from race-based and class-based disadvantage.

 Tithi Bhattacharya, another key signatory of the feminism for the 99% manifesto, has expanded on social reproduction theory within the context of gender, providing a marxist analysis of gender disparate divisions of labor as an integral part of the capitalist mode of production.
 Specifically, Bhattacharya suggests that the unpaid acts of childbirth, child-rearing, and domestic duties are themselves acts of productive labor, acted within an as exploitative context consistent with marxist labor theory.
 A key point, is that these acts are disparately the role of women.

-In stark contrast to Liberal Feminism, feminism for the 99% holds that effective and meaningful change comes from a non-reformist perspective: that revolutionary change necessitates a more utopian vision.
+In stark contrast to liberal feminism, feminism for the 99% holds that effective and meaningful change comes from a non-reformist perspective: i.e., that revolutionary change necessitates a more utopian vision.
 Feminism for the 99% holds that incremental adjustment of an existing unjust and oppressive hierarchy will never precipitate a just society.
 To this end, a change from the ground up is required.